-Sample holding times provided in Table 16 will be consistent with those described by EPA guidelines and ASTM methods.
-After collection, all samples will be placed in an ice chest in the field, which will be maintained thereafter to approximately 4 °C until analysis can be performed.
+Sample holding times provided in Table 15 and Table 16 will be consistent with those described by the International Society of Beverage Technologists (ISBT) standards, (International Society of Beverage Technologists, 2021) EPA guidelines and ASTM methods.
+After collection, fluid samples will be placed in an ice chest in the field, which will be maintained thereafter to approximately 4°C until analysis can be performed.
 These samples will be maintained at this preservation temperature and sent to their designated laboratory within 24 hours of collection and storage.
 Analysis of the samples will be completed within the holding time listed in Table 16.
 As appropriate, alternative sample containers and preservation techniques approved by the UIC program director may be used to meet analytical requirements.